How Better Sleep Will Help You Become A Better Leader

 It should, therefore, go without saying that good quality sleep is a very important step towards making sound decisions and avoiding potentially disastrous outcomes.

 Good communication is at the core of good leadership.
 Whether in an effort to motivate, negotiate, encourage or train others, being a strong communicator is key.
 However, even a single night of reduced sleep has been shown to increase levels of stress, anger and anxiety in response to low-stress conditions.

-This is because when you are sleep deprived, your amygdala, the emotional part of your brain becomes hyperactive.
+This is because when you are sleep deprived, your amygdala (the emotional part of your brain) becomes hyperactive.
 In a study that investigated the ability to read emotions, participants who slept less interpreted neutral facial expressions as fearful.
-The inability to recognise another's emotions correctly can not only lead to poor judgement but can cloud your decisions as well as cause problems in relationships both at work and at home.
+The inability to recognise another's emotions correctly can not only lead to poor judgement but can also cloud your decisions as well as cause problems in relationships, both at work and at home.

 Overall, it is very clear that sleep deprivation has a disastrous effect on all the prerequisites of a strong leader.
 Good sleepers are not lazy.
 A minimalistic sleep routine should not be glorified but should instead be recognised as an uneducated habit.
-By depriving themselves of sleep, people are putting themselves in serious danger of deteriorating mental and physical health and putting the rest of the country at risk…
+By depriving themselves of sleep, leaders are putting themselves in serious danger of deteriorating mental and physical health and putting those who depend on them at risk.

-Therefore, sleep better to lead better.
-Here you may ask, how you can turn all this knowledge into sustained behaviour change.
-Follow our 5 Sleep Essentials and ACT article, which provides some simple, practical, research-backed guidance to ensure that you get better rest to help you become a more successful leader.
+In short, sleep better to lead better.
+And if you are wondering you can turn all this knowledge into sustained behaviour change, check out our 5 Sleep Essentials and ACT articles.
+There you will find simple, practical, and research-backed guidance for getting better rest and becoming a more successful leader.